Ratnagiri: Transport

 Ratnagiri is a major Railhead on Konkan Railway route.
 Ratnagiri is also one of the two divisions of Konkan Railway Corporation.
 The city is well connected to Mumbai, New Delhi, Amritsar, Chandigarh, Dehradun, Jaipur, Jodhpur, Bikaner, Ahmedabad, Vadodara, Surat, Bhuj, Indore, Jabalpur, Patna, Nagpur, Pune, Margao, Mangalore, Kochi, Thiruvananthapuram, Kanyakumari, Coimbatore and other major towns of the country.
 Every train passing through the city halts here.
 Connectivity to western Maharashtra is proposed through Vaibhavwadi Road – Kolhapur route.

 Collector and District Magistrate

-M. Devender Singh (IAS:MH2011) has joined as Collector and District Magistrate, Ratnagiri on 01-10-2022.
+M. Devender Singh (IAS: MH2011) joined as Collector and District Magistrate of Ratnagiri on 1 October 2022 after the previous Collector and District Magistrate B.N Patil was transferred.